slaff/Sming-GoogleCast/README.rst

 Individual app configurations are obtained from this url: https://clients3.google.com/cast/chromecast/device/app?a={appid}

-Where {appid} is the id of the app, and the output of this is JSON in the format of a receiver app defintion.
+Where {appid} is the id of the app, and the output of this is JSON in the format of a receiver app definition.